openregister/openregister-java/README.md

 # Build and Run project

 - Checkout project
+- Add `address.openregister.dev` as an alias for localhost to /etc/hosts
 - Run the `./go` script to set everything up
 - Build project using command `./gradlew clean build`

 # Working on the frontend